Update notes: Facts checked and updated with the latest stats.

-You can host courses under your own domain name or use teachable’s domain.
-The platform also offers multi-language support and the ability to build web pages on their platform.
+You can host courses under your own domain name or use teachable's domain.
+The platform also offers multi-language support and the ability to create web pages on their platform.

 What Types of Workshops Are Popular?

 This can vary from industry to industry.
-For example, if you look at some of the free college courses out there, courses in psychology and business savvy top the list, even among those working on post bachelor degrees.
-However, your website might be about something completely opposite of that topic, such as how to start your own website.
+For example, if you look at some of the free college courses out there, courses in psychology and business savvy top the list, even among those working on post-bachelor degrees.
+However, your website might be about something completely opposite that topic, such as how to start your own website.

-Good SEO tactics work with workshops as well.
-Do some good, old fashioned detective work by looking at keywords, search terms people are looking at, and trending topics in your niche area.
+Good SEO strategies work with workshops as well.
+Do some good, old-fashioned detective work by looking at keywords, search terms people are looking at, and trending topics in your niche area.
 Then, head over to some of the online workshop platforms and see what workshops are already offered.
-You’ll likely see a place or two you can add value.
+You'll likely see a place or two you can add value.

 Jen Conner, a friend and an art entrepreneur, used to offer online art workshops through her website.
-She had this to say about running a successful workshop:
+She had this to say about running successful online courses:

 - Money-back guarantee

-- Clear outline of what the student will learn
+- A clear outline of what the student will learn

-- Clear description of his photography background and the knowledge he has to offer
+- A clear description of his photography background and the knowledge he has to offer

 Even if your industry isn't digital photography, you can learn by studying successful instructors and what makes them stand out from the rest of the courses offered on various platforms.